 #3.
 Build an Email list

-Do you top bloggers like Neil Patel have millions of email subscribers and a simple new blog post notification to his list could drive thousands of traffic in just minutes?
+Do you know top bloggers like Neil Patel have lakhs of of email subscribers and a simple new blog post notification could drive thousands of traffic in just minutes?

 #4.
 Quora – Turn it into massive traffic driver